 SPEA-F 526 Financial Management for Nonprofit Organizations (3 cr.)
 SPEA-M 602 Strategic Management of Public and Nonprofit Organizations (3 cr.)
 SPEA-M 672 Public Organization and Management II (3 cr.)
 SPEA-N 521 The Nonprofit and Voluntary Sector (3 cr.)
 SPEA-N 522 Human Resource Management in Nonprofit Organizations (3 cr.)
 SPEA-N 523 Civil Society and Public Policy (3 cr.)
 SPEA-N 524 Civil Society in Comparative Perspective (3 cr.)

 SPEA-N 525 Management in the Nonprofit Sector (3 cr.)
 SPEA-N 558 Fund Development for Nonprofits (3 cr.)
+SPEA-N 720 Research and Theory of Nonprofit Management (3 cr.)
 SPEA-P 562 Public Program Evaluation (3 cr.)
 SPEA-V 685 Research Seminar in Management (approved topics) (3 cr.)

 - A minimum cumulative grade point average of 3.0 (B) must be attained in all courses used for the minor. - Special requirement for 500-level courses.
-Students taking a 500-level course (and SPEA-V 602) are required to show that they have completed doctoral-level work in conjunction with the course in order to count the course for the minor.
+Students taking a 500-level course (and SPEA-M 602) are required to show that they have completed doctorallevel work in conjunction with the course in order to count the course for the minor.
 Students must alert the instructor to their doctoral status and request additional/alternative assignments.
 If the instructor is unwilling to do this, the student should select a different course in conjunction with the candidate's advisor.